 Kerberos authentication adds greater security than NTLM systems on a network and provides Windows-based systems with an integrated single sign-on (SSO) mechanism.
 While Kerberos is often the preferred authentication method, certain client/server scenarios may require NTLM, such as when a firewall is preventing access to Kerberos services.

-The Edge Security Pack (ESP) on the KEMP LoadMaster supports multiple authentication methods including NTLM.
+The Edge Security Pack (ESP) on the Kemp LoadMaster supports multiple authentication methods including NTLM.
 This enables users to seamlessly authenticate to ESP-protected virtual services and be securely proxied to backend applications such as Microsoft Exchange and SharePoint.
-Document Purpose

 The purpose of this document is to provide step-by-step instructions on how to configure the LoadMaster to use NTLM authentication.